Jay Haddow: Kitchee

-On 1 July 2024, Haddow signed with Hong Kong Premier League club Kitchee.
+On 1 July 2024, Haddow signed for Hong Kong Premier League club Kitchee.

 On 7 August 2024, Haddow made his official club debut in the BOC Life Cup held at Hong Kong Stadium in a match against Atlético Madrid.

 On 22 March 2025, Haddow scored his first professional goal against Eastern in the Hong Kong Sapling Cup.

 International career

 Born in Hong Kong to a Scottish father and Japanese mother, Haddow is eligible to represent Japan, Hong Kong, England and Scotland at international level.

 In May 2022, Haddow was called up to the Japan national under-19 team for the first time ahead of the 2022 Maurice Revello Tournament.
 Haddow made his Japan U19 debut against Comoros U21 coming on as a substitute in the 55th minute.

 In September 2024, Haddow applied for a HKSAR passport.
 On 25 July 2025, it was announced that Haddow had acquired his HKSAR passport, making him eligible to represent Hong Kong internationally.

-Haddow was named in the Hong Kong Under-23 squad for the 2026 AFC U23 Asian Cup qualifiers.
+In September 2025, Haddow was named in the Hong Kong U-22 squad for the 2026 AFC U-23 Asian Cup qualifiers.

+In May 2026, Haddow was called up to the Hong Kong senior squad for the international friendly matches in June against Mongolia and Cambodia.

+On 9 June 2026, Haddow made his international debut for Hong Kong in a friendly match against Cambodia.